 - Participate in the daily hospital rounds

-- Work with consultants at the Outpatient Department in the Hospital
+- Shadow the consultants at the Outpatient Department in the Hospital

-- Assist the consultants in conducting deliveries and in surgeries
+- Observe the consultants in conducting deliveries and other surgeries

 - Accompany the mobile medical team to interior locales of the project area